 Front Street in Lahaina

 If you’re staying near Lahaina, take a stroll down Front Street!
+It’s basically the Lahaina shopping district.
+Here, you’ll find some of the cutest shops in Maui.

 As you walk along the waterfront, you’ll see a mix of restaurants, art galleries, and small businesses.
 Tropical Toes sells beautiful toe rings that are manufactured on Maui, and Maui Jewelers offers quality jewelry at affordable prices.